The first rule Fight Club…

 So how does he get this girl to like him?
 Along comes Tyler, an alter ego who describes himself best

 “I look like you wanna look, I fuck like you wanna fuck, I am smart, capable, and most importantly, I’m free in all the ways that you are not.”

 By adopting this self-confident, fearless attractive guy, he gets Marla and despite being aloof she keeps coming back.

 This is a good perception of having masculine qualities, he is not needy, clingy or pathetic.
 He is confident, funny and takes the lead.
 All important attributes for a man who wants to take control of a relationship.

 “If you died right now, how would you feel about your life?”

-When Tyler points the gun at the convience store clerk and threatens to kill him in six weeks is he is not on his way to becoming a vet is an extreme approach he takes because he doesn’t want the kid wasting his life.
+When Tyler points the gun at the convenience store clerk and threatens to kill him in six weeks if he is not on his way to becoming a vet is an extreme approach he takes because he doesn’t want the kid wasting his life.

 “Tomorrow will be the most beautiful day of Raymond K. Hessel’s life.
 His breakfast will taste better than any meal you and I have ever tasted.”

-Therefore I always think that I should try to do something, so that if I die tomorrow I would be able to see something positive in my last breath.
+Therefore you should always try to do something, if you die tomorrow then at least you can see something positive in your last breath.

 You’re not unique or special